kazu-yamamoto/quic-interop/16/README.md

 ```

 ## Things learned

+- ngtcp2 sends HANDSHAKE_DONE then CRYPTO for NewSessionTicket.
+So, if
+  the TLS handshake thread is killed immediately on HANDSHAKE_DONE,
+  NewSessionTicket cannot be processed, resulting failures for
+  resumption and 0RTT.
+So, on HANDSHAKE_DONE, a new thread is spawned
+  and it waits for a while then kills the TLS handshake thread.

 - I misunderstood that a client should discard 0RTT if a server asks
   retry.
 So, Haskell server does not send ACK for retried 0RTT.